 6.2.5 Short-Term Effectiveness

 Protection of Community During Remedial Actions: This alternative will have minor short-term effects on the local community due to fence construction.
 The remedy also includes long-term monitoring which will require small teams of personnel to access the Site occasionally.
-This alternative is excellent for protection of the community during remedial actions.
+This alternative is ranked high for protection of the community during the remedial action, but only because the limited nature of the remedial action.

 Protection of Workers During Remedial Actions: This alternative will involve minimal disturbance of the Site soil due to fence construction, and the construction will be implemented in accordance with applicable Occupational Safety and Health Administration (OSHA) requirements and project-specific health and safety plan (HASP).
 Implementation of the health and safety requirements and plans will effectively protect workers and mitigate worker risk.
-This alternative is excellent in protection of workers during remedial actions.
+This alternative is ranked high in protection of workers during remedial actions because of the limited nature of this remedial action.

 Environmental Impacts: This alternative will involve minimal disturbance of the Site soil and environment for installation of the access control fence.
-This alternative is excellent with respect to environmental impacts.
+This alternative is ranked high with respect to environmental impacts because of its limited nature.

-Time Until RAOs are Achieved: This alternative is designed to prevent or minimize current and potential future unacceptable risks to current and potential future human receptors by restricting access to the Site and will be effective upon completion of construction of the fence/signage and the filing of the institutional controls.
+Time Until RAOs are Achieved: This alternative is designed to prevent or minimize current and potential future unacceptable risks to current and potential future human receptors by restricting access to the privately-owned portion of the Site and will be effective for this area upon completion of construction of the fence/signage and the filing of the institutional controls.
 However, trespassers may still be exposed to COCs in soil through direct contact or ingestion of contaminated soil (i.e., RAO #1, as presented in Section 4.5).
+In addition, the GWNWR Wilderness Area will continue to be open to the public for recreational use.
 This alternative will not effectively prevent direct contact or ingestion of contaminated soil by ecological receptors.
 Therefore, RAO #1 will be only partially achieved.
-Overall, this alternative is considered poor with respect to the time until RAOs are achieved.
+Overall, this alternative is ranked low with respect to the time until RAOs are achieved.

 6.2.6 Implementability

-This alternative uses common remedial technologies (institutional controls, fencing, and signage) that are straightforward to implement, and therefore has excellent implementability.
+This alternative uses common remedial technologies (institutional controls, fencing, and signage) that are straightforward to implement, and therefore is ranked high for implementability.

 Ability to Construct and Operate the Technology: This alternative proposes Site controls which are common mitigation techniques.

-Reliability of the Technology: The reliability of access restrictions (i.e., fencing/signage) increases with appropriate maintenance and care.
+Reliability of the Technology: The reliability of access restrictions (i.e., fencing/signage) on the privately-owned portion of the Site increases with appropriate maintenance and care.
 Institutional controls (e.g., deed notices, deed restrictions, restrictive covenants and/or other land use controls that will preclude any future development of the portions of the Site where ARSs are applied ) are reliable and commonly-used controls to minimize potential human exposure due to unauthorized land use and/or development.

 Ease of Undertaking Additional Remedial Actions, If Necessary: This alternative will not significantly limit or interfere with the ability to implement or perform future remedial actions, if any.